cannawen/metric_units_reddit_bot/README.md

 ---
 This source is distributed under GNU GPLv3

-Pull requests or derivative works welcome
+Pull requests or derivative works welcome... just please don't make an imperial_units_bot to spite me D: